Colonia Roma: Roma Sur

 East of Insurgentes and south of Coahuila street, Roma Sur is much more traditional than hip Roma Norte.
 There are many Latin American immigrants here, plus restaurants and shops catering to them.
 The Mercado Medellín is located here and is famous for Latin American goods and food as well.
 It continues to be a predominantly residential neighborhood and has not experienced the same level of gentrification as Roma Norte.
 This area of the district gained international attention as a result of Alfonso Cuarón's 2018 film Roma; Cuarón lived on Tepeji Street as a child.

 Centro Urbano Benito Juárez

-In the far southeast corner of Roma stands the Centro Urbano Benito Juárez, or Multifamiliar Juárez, a very large apartment complex in the 1940s and early 1950s.
+In the far southeast corner of Roma stands the Centro Urbano Benito Juárez, or Multifamiliar Juárez, a very large apartment complex built in the 1940s and early 1950s.
 It was one of several projects of this type by architect Mario Pani, designed to house city government workers and to be semi-autonomous with its own schools, administration, businesses etc. and incorporate as much outdoors space as possible.
 Carlos Mérida’s mural work here was the most important of his career and the largest mural project in Mexico in the 20th century.
 Most of the complex and murals were destroyed by, or demolished after the 1985 Mexico City earthquake.
 Most of the land where the demolished buildings stood has become the Jardín Ramón López Velarde park.